 An overview of our H₂ commitment

-As an infrastructure provider, we have already launched many regional and local hydrogen projects and real-world laboratories, from offshore generation to H₂-ready gas power plants.
-This is how we are actively helping to develop the national hydrogen market.
+As an infrastructure provider, we have already launched numerous regional and local hydrogen projects and real-world laboratories – from offshore production to hydrogen-ready gas-fired power plants.
+This is how we are actively shaping the development of the national hydrogen market.

 Download image